hyprwm/hyprland-wiki/pages/Configuring/Dispatchers.md

 settings in the `group` config section.

-You can lock a group with the `lockactivegroup` dispatcher in order to stop new window from entering this group.
-In addition, the `lockgroups` dispatcher can be used to toggle an independent global group lock that will prevent new window from entering any groups, regardless of their local group lock stat.
+You can lock a group with the `lockactivegroup` dispatcher in order to stop new windows from entering this group.
+In addition, the `lockgroups` dispatcher can be used to toggle an independent global group lock that will prevent new windows from entering any groups, regardless of their local group lock stat.

-You can prevent a window from being added to group or becoming a group with the `denywindowfromgroup` dispatcher. `movewindoworgroup` will behave like `movewindow` if current active window or window in direction has this property set.
+You can prevent a window from being added to a group or becoming a group with the `denywindowfromgroup` dispatcher. `movewindoworgroup` will behave like `movewindow` if the current active window or window in direction has this property set.

 ## Workspaces